dimitri-bourreau/dimitri-bourreau/README.md

 # Hello!
 My name is Dimitri

-I’m a freelance React frontend developer since 2019, and I do my best to follow these words from Kent Beck: _"I'm not a great programmer; I'm just a good programmer with great habits."_.
+I’m a programmer, mostly frontend, since 2019.

+I do my best to follow these words from Kent Beck: _"I'm not a great programmer; I'm just a good programmer with great habits."_.

 ## About me